icaew-digital-archive/icaew-digital-archive-handbook/docs/admin-guides/preservica/pre-ingest.md

 # Appraisal and pre-ingest workflow

 This page covers the appraisal and pre-ingest workflows before an asset is ingested into Preservica.
-Quarterly magazine is given as a working example of the workflows.
-However, the workflows should be applicable to all assets.

-* Example: Quarterly
-    * 4 files to be preserved.
-    * Four paper issues of Quarterly were published, all in the year 2020.
-From March 2021, longer form articles that previously would have appeared in the Quarterly magazine have been incorporated into the Specials section of Insights on ICAEW's website, where they are arranged according to theme.

 ## Appraisal
-### Run Brunnhilde
+### Brunnhilde

 Brunnhilde provides the three following features.